'One Strange Rock' is Earth's story told from above

 If Hadfield is right, we'll all look forward to National Geographic's follow-up series, "One Strange Satellite."

 One Strange Rock premieres Monday at 10 p.m.
+ET / 7 p.m.
 PT on the National Geographic Channel.

 Crowd Control: A crowdsourced science fiction novel written by CNET readers.